top of page

 Motorcycle Accidents

-New York law requires motorcyclists to wear helmets and have proper front and rear lamps.
-If a motorcyclist fails to adhere to these requirements, a defendant may argue that a victim was responsible for negligently causing his or her injuries.
+In New York, the law mandates that all motorcyclists wear helmets and ensure that their motorcycles are equipped with adequate front and rear lamps.
+If a motorcyclist fails to comply with these requirements, a defendant might argue that the victim's negligence contributed to their injuries.

-However, New York follows a pure comparative fault scheme of liability.
-Comparative fault means that even if a victim was negligent, he or she could recover damages from another negligent party.
-Compensation is in proportion to each party’s degree of fault.
+However, New York adheres to a pure comparative fault system of liability, implying that a victim can still recover damages from another negligent party, even if they were partly at fault.
+The compensation is apportioned according to each party's degree of fault.

 bottom of page